gdlc/BGLR-R/inst/md/FW_BGLR.md

 You will need to source the `FW_BGRL.R` function and load the `sample_FW.RData` data set to run the examples below.

 ### Two-steps Finlay-Wilkinson Regression using BGLR

+The following data and code is reproduced from the supplementary data from [de los Campos et al., Nat.
+Comm., 2020](https://www.nature.com/articles/s41467-020-18480-y).

 Here we present a function to perform the Finlay-Wilkinson (1963) analysis in two steps using the BGLR (Pérez and de los Campos) package